Home » Recipes » Caramel Apple Layer Cake with Caramel Frosting

 For the caramel, combine the sugar, heavy cream, corn syrup, butter, and boiled cider in a heavy saucepan.
 Cook over medium heat, stirring often, until the sugar melts and everything comes together.

-Continue cooking until the caramel reaches about 235°F on a candy thermometer.
+Continue cooking until the caramel reaches about 235°F/113℃ on a candy thermometer.
 Remove from the heat, stir in the cinnamon and salt, and let it cool completely before using.

-From here, we’re just going to be making a basic american buttercream frosting and stir in the caramel!
+From here, we’re just making a basic American buttercream frosting and stirring in the caramel sauce!

 Assembling the Cake